-While my primary passion is in health sciences (biology [cellular/molecular/physiology], chemistry, biochemistry, nutrition, fitness, etc.), I have to admit that I have almost as much interest in the areas of economics and finance.
-I realize that to most people these are dry subjects, the study of which is best suited as a treatment for insomnia.
-Which is why the authors of Freakonomics: A Rogue Economist Explores the Hidden Side of Everything have been so successful.
+If you find the study of economics and finance is best suited as a treatment for insomnia rather than pleasurable reading on a relaxing Sunday night, then you’re like most people.
+As it turns out however, finance and economics doesn’t have to be dry or boring, it just has to be approached the right way, which is why the authors of Freakonomics: A Rogue Economist Explores the Hidden Side of Everything have been so successful.
 Not only have they made a complex and sometimes painful topic accessible to many, but they have done so in such a way that is actually interesting and often entertaining.

 Think Like a Freak takes this one step further: It teaches valuable thinking skills in how to think about things from an economics standpoint, which is actually quite important.
 I have previously read other books on economics and finance – some of which I agree with and some of which I think are magical fairytale thinking.
 I have also previously read a number of books that teach various aspects of general thinking skills such as Serious Creativity: Using the Power of Lateral Thinking to Create New Ideas and De Bono’s Thinking Course, Revised Edition both by Edward do Bono, The Confident Decision Maker: How to Make the Right Business and Personal Decisions Every Time by Roger Dawson, and others (all of which are recommended reading).
 The first of these teaches concrete techniques anyone can use to increase creative idea output, the second provides many analytical thinking tools, and the latter provides many good techniques for making well reasoned and analytic decisions.
 With that said, what I find unique about Think Like a Freak is that it bridges the gap between teaching generalized thinking skills (such as the books above) and specifically teaching about how to think about economic problems (as most economics and finance books do).
 As I was listening to this audiobook I regularly found myself exclaiming “Yes!
 Exactly!”.